-Greetings to all Alaska Air Group, Inc. shareholders!
+Greetings to all targeted Alaska Air Group, Inc. shareholders!
 May we introduce ourselves: We are Steve Nieman, Richard Foley, Terry Dayton, Carl Olson, Bill Davidge and Aaron Kreps.
-We are the CHALLENGERS for election to the board of directors of the Company-AAG.
+We are the insurgent CHALLENGERS for stockholder consideration of our election to the board of directors of the Company-AAG.
 We are running against the incumbents nominated for re-election by the incumbent board.
 All six of us have consented to be named in the proxy materials.
 We all have agreed to accept nomination and to serve if elected.
 For more information on us, see VIII.
-INFORMATION ABOUT CHALLENGER NOMINEES and IX.
-PARTICIPANTS IN THE SOLICITATION further down this document.
+INFORMATION ABOUT CHALLENGER NOMINEES IX. and PARTICIPANTS IN THE SOLICITATION further down this document.